McGlovin1337/TraceSANCertificate/README.md

 Trace-SANCertificate -Host www.example.com -Port 443 -TryPorts 443, 993 -Timeout 1000
 ```

 This example will retrieve the certificate at the host "www.example.com" on TCP Port 443.
-It will then parse any SANs in the certificate and attempt to connect to each SAN hostname on the ports specified by "-TryPorts" parameter
+It will then parse any SANs that are a valid hostname in the certificate and attempt to retrieve a certificate from each on the ports specified by "-TryPorts" parameter